 Students should use their late days carefully, saving them for the latter part of the semester or (better yet) not using them at all.

 Make sure you read and follow the Collaboration Policy and Academic Integrity statement which applies to all homework assignments.
 Once you've finished writing, testing, debugging, and commenting your code, prepare your assignment for submission as described below.

 Re-read the assignment description and collect all of the necessary files for submission.
 Be sure to include your plaintext README.txt (use the provided template for the assignment), your .cpp and .h code files, and any other files specifically requested for the assignment.
 You do not need to include any compiled object files or the executable.
 The server will ignore these files if they are included.
 You do not need to include any of the provided input data files or your output files for the basic homework --- these will be re-generated by the server.
 But you should include any new data input files and corresponding output for any extra credit you completed, as described in the assignment description.

-You may upload files to the website by selecting or dragging multiple files to the appropriate location on the assignment page.
-Or you may create a zip file that contains the necessary files.
+Next, create a zip file containing these files.
 Do not use any other compression or archiving format as the server will not know how to uncompress your files.
-Do not zip up any directories or folders (unless instructed for the assignment).
+Do not zip up any directories or folders.
 Just directly zip the files.

 Next click the submission link below.
 You will use your RCS ID and password to access this page.
-Contact the instructor if you are registered for the course and cannot successfully login to the homework submission server.
+All students who were registered for CSCI 1200 Data Structures approximately a week before the first day of classes have been added to the homework submission system.
+Contact the instructor if you registered more recently or and/or cannot successfully login to the homework submission server.